GSGBen/gns3-bgp-frr/README.md

 # gns3-bgp-frr

 A lightweight GNS3 BGP lab using Free Range Routing docker containers and Python automation, with external connectivity.
 Addresses are automatically assigned to links, configs are generated and applied.
-WIP.

 Control the entire simulation from the commandline, break it manually and reset it, or extend it with your own commands.